AzureAD/microsoft-authentication-library-for-objc/Samples/ios-native-auth-simple/NativeAuthSampleApp/README.md

 ## Prerequisite

-To install and run the sample application is required a MacBook with XCode installed.
+To install and run the sample application is required a Mac with XCode installed.

 ## Setup
 After that you downloaded the code or cloned the repo, you need to initialise the git submodule.